aulin1/Image-Processing/README.md

 </ol></li>
 </ol>

+###How to run the program
+Run the main function, and type a command from the accepted script of commands into the console.

 ### Accepted script of commands
 <li><strong>load image-path image-name</strong>: Load an image from the provided image path and
 store it in the program under the provided name.